 The Lake King re-modelling project is major component of the Rutherglen Economic Revitalisation Project.
 The Lake King project will address critical dam safety and landscaping works leading to the overall enhancement of the Lake King recreational area, including improvements to pathways and connectivity to the town centre.

-Following the community drop in sessions held in late November 2018 Council advertised a tender for the civil earthworks component of the Lake King remodelling project.
-The tender was awarded to Walsh Wodonga Pty Ltd.
+Following community drop-in sessions held in late November 2018, Council advertised a tender for the civil earthworks component of the project and awarded the tender to Walsh Wodonga Pty Ltd.